 Focus groups are representatives of each stakeholder.
-A joint discussion helps identify their expectations towards the product and discussed of the results of the project.
+A joint discussion helps identify their expectations towards the product and discuss the results of the project.

 Brainstorming is an approach used to generate and gather different ideas connected with project deliverables.
 Its commonly used along with other approaches that presuppose some prioritization of the gathered requirements (e.g. the nominal group technique, mind maps, affinity diagramming, etc.)

-Innovation games with the help of a business game the moderator involves the stakeholders into the requirements gathering and ranking.
+Innovation games with the help of a business game the moderator involves the stakeholders in the requirements gathering and ranking.